-Breast Augmentation Surgery in Singapore
+Breast Augmentation Surgery

 The implants may be inserted through 3 different approaches namely the axilla, periareolar and inframammary approach.
 The implant may be placed under the breast tissue (sub-glandular) or below the chest muscle (sub-muscular) or dual plane, where part of the implant is under the muscle and part under the breast and subcutaneous tissue.
 The choice of approach is dependent on the patient’s physical attributes, the size of the breast and thickness of soft tissue.

-The procedure takes about 2 hours under general anaesthesia.
+The Breast Augmentation procedure takes about 2 hours under general anaesthesia.
 Hospitalization for 1 day is recommended for a more comfortable recovery.
 One of the possible complication for this surgery is bleeding or haematoma and infection (<5%).
 In the long term, there is a 3%-10% risk of capsular contracture, rippling or palpability of implant.

 For secondary breast augmentation or correction of capsular contractures, generally the inframammary approach is advised.
 This approach gives better exposure for capsulectomy (removal of capsule) and to control bleeding.
-Sometimes the peri-areolar approach is possible.
+Sometimes the periareolar approach is possible.

 The enhanced breast will improve the body proportion and facilitate the wearing of clothes.
 It will increase your attractiveness and give you added self- confidence.
 You can enjoy more sports like swimming and outdoor activities without feeling inhibited because of sportswear.
 There is no increased risk of cancer and you can continue to breastfeed baby naturally.